Shyee-Codes/Shyee-Codes/README.md

 - 🔭 I’m currently working on  a virtual web design company
-- 🌱 I’m currently learning  javascript frameworks Vuejs and Nodejs
+- 🌱 Currently learning  javascript frameworks Vuejs and Nodejs to be precise
-- 💬 Ask me about Self care
+- 💬 Ask me about Self care  and Audi

 - 😄 Pronouns: she/her
 - ⚡ Fun fact: Given a chance i would remove the stories feature on twitter
 - 🤔 I’m looking for help with  a job

 📫 How to reach me: shyeecodes404@gmail.com or sheilabernicew@gmail.com